Does multiple tanks in the inventory benefit the Indian Army?

 T-90 ‘Bhishma’ Tanks of the Indian Army

-Inline with this thought, the Indian Armored Corps are now inclined to buy the T-14 Armata Tank which is being considered as the new generation tank in terms of mobility, armor and firepower.
+In line with this thought, the Indian Armored Corps is now inclined to buy the T-14 Armata Tank which is being considered as the new generation tank in terms of mobility, armor, and firepower.
 They are set to enter mass production in 2022.

 Russia to Start Mass Producing T-14 Armata Tanks in 2022